A What We Heard Summary Report on Accessible Transportation

 The valuable work done through these consultations on accessible transportation will also support broader initiatives of the Government of Canada, such as the development of new federal accessibility legislation, Transportation 2030 – the Government's strategy for the future of transportation in Canada, and ensuring that Canada lives up to its international responsibilities to protect the human right of persons with disabilities to equal access by removing barriers to travel across Canada's national transportation system.

 The Agency launched the second phase of its RMI on air transportation in December 2016.
 The Agency also released a Discussion Paper on Regulatory Modernization for Air Transportation to help interested parties understand the scope, legislative and regulatory context for this consultation.

 Two additional phases will be launched this year focused on rail transportation and consumer protection for air travellers.

-The Agency plans to complete consultations and draft modernized regulations by the end of 2017, and implement the regulations in 2018.
+The Agency plans to complete consultations and draft modernized regulations by the end of 2018, and implement the regulations in 2018 or 2019.

 - News Release – Phase 1 – Accessible Transportation Consultation

 - Regulatory Modernization Initiative - Webpage